lontelis/cosmopit/README.md

 # cosmopit
 cosmological python initial toolkit

+It is a toolkit containing routines to perform common and uncommon tasks in cosmology.

+Common tasks, that you can perform with this toolkit, are:

+1) Simple Statistical tests

+2) cosmological coordinate transformations

+3) Fitting functions and functionals, with bayesian methods

+4) routines to read data from .fits and .txt files

+Unommon tasks, that you can perform with this toolkit, are:

+1) Calculation of theoretical predictions of 2point correlation function, number counts, fractal dimension using the CLASS software.

+2) Calculation of estimators of 2point correlation function, number counts, fractal dimension, using the cute software

+The cosmology used assumes a homogeneous and isotropic universe within the $\Lambda$CDM model.

 # INSTALLATION:
 In order to use these libraries one need to download these files in their directory: <br />
 <br />